WHO IS ELIGIBLE TO ATTEND SPRING MILL ELEMENTARY?

 HOW DO I GET TRANSPORTATION ISSUES RESOLVED?

 All buses are dispatched from our Transportation Center, so often, questions are best answered by their staff who may be reached at (317) 254-5510.
 You can access more information on the Transportation Department’s webpage.
-At Spring Mill Elementary, the Assistant Principal, Mr. Chad Patsel, handles bus concerns.
+At Spring Mill Elementary, the Assistant Principal, Mrs. Lou Ann Keeling, handles bus concerns.

 When a new student enrolls in Washington Township Schools there will be a 2-day turn around time before the child can ride a bus.
 This is for safety reasons, to allow us to ensure that pertinent details are shared and plans are in place to drop-off your child at the right location.
 When the transportation team has worked out the details, they will inform the parent, school and driver of the child’s arrival and dismissal details.

 IMPORTANT: Please ensure that you send a written note to the teacher informing us of changes to your child’s dismissal plans.
 We need to hear of this change from the parent/guardian, not from the young child.
 To ensure safety, we would also prefer not to get phone messages about changes to your child’s dismissal plans.
-However, we understand that emergency situations may necessitate your calling the school to communicate a change.
-In that case, we will need ALL transportation changes communicated to the office staff by 1:00 p.m. at the latest.
-The end of the day is hectic as we prepare to dismiss over 700 students.
+However, we understand that emergency situations may necessitate you calling the school to communicate a change.
+In that case, we will need ALL transportation changes communicated to the office staff by 1:30 p.m. at the latest.
 Please avoid making multiple changes to your child’s dismissal plans each week.
 When you adhere to these expectations, it allows us to ensure that students are dismissed safely.
 This is important enough that we have noted it twice on this webpage.

 For all other questions, please call our office staff at (317) 259-5462.